ALPHAINVESTO

 Expectancy

-(Win Rate × Avg Win) − (Loss Rate × Avg Loss).
+(hit rate × Avg Win) − (Loss Rate × Avg Loss).
 Positive expectancy over a large sample is the mathematical definition of a trading edge.
-More important than win rate alone.
+More important than hit rate alone.

 BTC Dominance